treetop1500/security-report/README.md

 A Symfony 3 bundle for automating reports with the Symfony security checker components

 ##Installation##
-Add the following to your composer.json file, then run `composer update`
+Add the following to your composer.json file.

 ```
 "require": {